renatabiniek/winter-wedding/README.md

 ---
 ### Project goals

-* to provide a tool for invited guests they can use to send their RSVP
+* to provide a tool for wedding guests they can use to send their RSVP
-* to record the responses in an organised data file
+* to record their responses in an organised data file
 * to track and monitor responses submitted

 ### Target audience